xkahn/camlink/README.md

 # Camlink

-A small library to force removal of invalid colorspaces exported by the Elgato Camlink.
+A small library to force removal of invalid colorspaces exported by the Elgato Cam Link 4K.

 ## Building